Artist Statement

 Henry in his own words:

-This website contains a majority of Henry's works from 2020-present.
+This website contains a majority of Henry's works from 2020 to the present.

 Education and Training